sevyharris/MonteCoffee/documentation/output.rst

 The code ouputs the following .txt files once prior to simulation:

-    - **siteids.txt**: The index of each site, passed as the parameter `ind` when instantiating a :class:`NeighborKMC.user_sites.Site` object.
-This is useful for connecting the simulation with an :class:`Ase.Atoms` object.
+    - **siteids.txt**: The index of each site, passed as the parameter :code:`ind` when instantiating a :class:`NeighborKMC.user_sites.Site` object.
+This is useful for storing an :class:`Ase.Atoms` object.

-    - **stypes.txt**: The site types for each site, passed as the parameter `stype` when instantiating a :class:`NeighborKMC.user_sites.Site` object.
+    - **stypes.txt**: The site types for each site, passed as the parameter :code:`stype` when instantiating a :class:`NeighborKMC.user_sites.Site` object.

 During the simulation the following .txt files are updated with a frequency specified in :ref:`Options <options_sec>`:

     - **mcstep.txt**: The Monte Carlo step corresponding to each line in the other .txt files.
 This is directly dependent on the updating frequency.
-    - **time.txt**: The simulation time in s.
+    - **time.txt**: The simulation time in seconds for every logged monte carlo step.
     - **coverages.txt**: The coverages at each time-step for each lattice-site.
 The coverages are structured as :code:`coverages[mcstep][site_number]`.
     - **evs_exec.txt**: The total number of event-type executions.
-For example, to find the total number of executions of event number 1:
+For example, to find the total number of executions of event number 0:

     >>> evs_exec = np.loadtxt("evs_exec.txt")
     >>> N1 = evs_exec[0]

     - **sid_ev.txt**: Contains the number events that happened at each site.
 The array is saved and reset periodically, and therefore the first dimension reflects the number of times the array was written.
-The array is structured as :code:`sid_ev[saved_step][site_number][event_number]`.
 The array is saved by appending to the .txt file and therefore it is read in by calling numpy's reshape:

     .. code-block:: python